iris-hep/iris-hep.github.io/pages/about/code-of-conduct.md

 lists, forums, GitHub organizations, chat rooms, social media, social events associated with conferences and events, and one-to-one interactions.

-> IRIS-HEP will seek opportunities for education and training on diversity,
-> inclusivity, reporting, and bystander intervention techniques.
-There is a plan
-> to offer a DEI workshop in the coming months which will be facilitated by
-> Princeton University.
-{: .alert .alert-primary}

 ### Discussing and/or Reporting Your Concerns

 If you believe someone is violating the code of conduct or if you have specific